microcks/microcks.io/content/documentation/guides/usage/async-protocols/nats-support.md

                 age: 36
 ```

-If you're now yet accustomed to it, you may wonder what it this `{{randomFullName()}}` notation?
-These are just [Templating functions](/documentation/references/templates/) that allow generation of dynamic content! 😉
+If you're not yet accustomed to it, you may wonder what this `{{randomFullName()}}` notation is?
+These are just [Templating functions](/documentation/references/templates/) that allow the generation of dynamic content! 😉

-Now simply import your AsyncAPI file into Microcks either using a **Direct upload** import or by defining a **Importer Job**.
+Now simply import your AsyncAPI file into Microcks either using a **Direct upload** import or by defining an **Importer Job**.
 Both methods are described in [this page](/documentation/guides/usage/importing-content/).

 ## 3. Validate your mocks

-Now it’s time to validate that mock publication of messages on the connected broker is correct.
-In a real world scenario this mean developing a consuming script or application that connects to the topic where Microcks is publishing messages.
+Now it’s time to validate that the mock publication of messages on the connected broker is correct.
+In a real-world scenario, this means developing a consuming script or application that connects to the topic where Microcks is publishing messages.

 For our `User signed-up API`, we have such a consumer [in one GitHub repository](https://github.com/microcks/api-tooling/blob/main/async-clients/natsjs-client/consumer.js).